 If she knew, it didn’t seem to trouble her unduly.
-But we were left with only a hurried view of Canterbury’s towering glory, so at least that part of the great British tapestry – the role of officious mean-spiritedness – was carried out to perfection.
+But we were left with only a hurried view of Canterbury’s towering glory, and so at least that part of the great British tapestry – the role of officious mean-spiritedness – was carried out to perfection.

 We drive through the Kent countryside, me pointing out oast houses and then realising I have no real idea what they are and finding myself unable to add anything further than something, perhaps, about drying hops?

-With Passepartout’s suspicions about me already raised so early on the tour, I try to recover lost ground and ramble on vaguely about Kent and Gardens of England and Darling Buds and Dickens and Fighting Them On The Beaches and Battles of Britain and so on.
+With Giristroula’s suspicions about me already raised so early on the tour, I try to recover lost ground and ramble on vaguely about Kent and Gardens of England and Darling Buds and Dickens and Fighting Them On The Beaches and Battles of Britain and so on.

 It takes an hour and a half to find a parking space in the town.

-For different reasons Rye slightly disappoints too.
+For other reasons Rye slightly disappoints too.

 Quiet to the point of necrosis in the late afternoon, the town, while undeniably attractive isn’t the beauty-like-no-other town I had been told so often.

 I look for photo opportunities, and point out small windy street and higgildy old houses with vivid flowers preened in boxes outside, and hopefully nudge the Greek.
 “This is England, eh?”

 But wonder if maybe the true image will find on this trip is a squat white pub – even in this picturesque old town – with its falling down plasticky Sky Sports banner, and loud, red faced, men spilling lager on each others’ trainers outside.